StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Approach

-$\bullet$ The second type of prompts follow the pattern: ``\emph{Based on [Y], please generate [Z] for the question [Q]}''.
+$\bullet$ The second type of prompt follows the pattern: ``\emph{Based on [Y], please generate [Z] for the question [Q]}''.
 It aims to predict the targeted results (\ie \emph{[Z]}) for the given question (\ie \emph{[Q]}) based on the linearized extracted information (\ie \emph{[Y]}).
 Note that the targeted results can be either the answer string or executable formal language (\eg SQL) that can lead to the final answer.